Theoretical Foundations of {\delta}-margin Majority Voting: Theoretical characteristics of delta -margin voting processes

+\paragraph{Items with $p < 0.5$.} In real datasets, some items may be ``confusing'' enough that the average worker is more likely to be wrong than right ($p < 0.5$, i.e., $\varphi < 1$).
+For such items, $Q(\varphi, \delta) < 0.5$: the consensus label is more likely incorrect, and increasing~$\delta$ makes matters worse ($Q \to 0$).
+This is itself informative for the practitioner: a low estimated quality signals an item where the consensus should not be trusted and may warrant \emph{label inversion} (accepting the minority vote), abstention, or escalation to domain experts.
+When using the Bayesian framework of Section~\ref{sec:unknown_p} with a prior that allows mass on $[0, 0.5]$, the design calculus should account for the possibility that some items fall in this regime; the per-hypothesis posterior (Section~\ref{sec:pure-prior}) naturally distinguishes these cases.

-\paragraph{\textbf{Discussion:}} Note that the parameter $\delta$ plays a significant role in the quality of the consensus vote: Based on Equation~\ref{eq:Q_nonrand}, the \emph{odds} of the \emph{consensus} vote being correct, are $\varphi^{\delta}$.
-Therefore by increasing $\delta$, we increase exponentially the odds that the consensus vote is correct.
-For example, consider a pool of workers with accuracy $p=0.75$ (i.e., $\varphi=\frac{0.75}{1-0.75}=3$).
+\paragraph{Discussion.} Figure~\ref{fig:Q_of_p} plots the dependence of consensus vote quality $Q$ on item difficulty $p$ for $\delta \in \{2, 3, 4, 5\}$.
+Note that the parameter $\delta$ plays a significant role in the quality of the consensus vote: based on Equation~\ref{eq:Q_nonrand}, the \emph{odds} of the \emph{consensus} vote being correct are~$\varphi^{\delta}$.
+Therefore by increasing $\delta$, we exponentially increase the odds that the consensus vote is correct.
+For example, consider a pool of workers with expected response accuracy $p=0.75$ (i.e., $\varphi=\frac{0.75}{1-0.75}=3$) for a given item.
 If we set $\delta=2$, the expected quality of the overall classification will be $Q(3,2)=0.9$ (i.e., odds 9 to 1 being correct).
-If we increase $\delta$ to $\delta=3$, $Q(3,3)=0.964$ (ie., odds 27 to 1), and if we increase to $\delta=4$, then $Q(3,4)=0.9878$ (i.e., odds 81 to 1).
+If we increase $\delta$ to $\delta=3$, then $Q(3,3)=0.964$ (i.e., odds 27 to 1), and if we increase to $\delta=4$, then $Q(3,4)=0.9878$ (i.e., odds 81 to 1).

 Next, we discuss how the cost of the process changes when we change $\delta$, and we show that we achieve exponential improvements in quality with a mostly linear increase in cost.